Clastify logo

 The nucleophile attacks from the side opposite the leaving group.
 In the transition state, the C–Nu bond is partly formed and the C–X bond is partly broken.
 A transition state is the highest-energy arrangement along a reaction pathway; it is not a stable intermediate.

-The S_N2 mechanism is stereospecific, meaning that a particular stereochemical arrangement of reactant gives a particular stereochemical arrangement of product.
-Backside attack at a tetrahedral carbon causes inversion of configuration, like an umbrella turning inside out.
+The SN2S_{N}2 mechanism is stereospecific, meaning that a particular stereochemical arrangement of reactant gives a particular stereochemical arrangement of product.
+Backside attack at a tetrahedral carbon causes inversion of configuration, rather like an umbrella turning inside out.

 Image

-The S_N1 mechanism: two steps through a carbocation
+The SN1S_{N}1 mechanism: two steps through a carbocation

-An S_N1 reaction is a nucleophilic substitution mechanism in which the leaving group first departs to form a carbocation intermediate, followed by attack by the nucleophile.
+An SN1S_{N}1 reaction is a nucleophilic substitution mechanism in which the leaving group departs first to form a carbocation intermediate, then the nucleophile attacks.
 “1” means only the halogenoalkane is involved in the rate-determining step.

 For 2-chloro-2-methylpropane with hydroxide: